+Impact statements will be made available to a hearing (Panel members or Chair of Summary hearing) where a decision to uphold a case has been made, prior to any decision on sanctions.
 Impact statement may be used, alongside the procedure, guidance and other evidence in identifying appropriate sanctions.
 Records of hearings should record when such impact statements have had an impact on the sanction(s) identified.